-Disability (Access to Premises - Buildings) Standard 2010 released by the Attorney General - 15 March 2010 is proposed as an update of the BCA (2011) access provisions for people with disabilities to more fully meet the intent of the DDA.
+Disability (Access to Premises - Buildings) Standard 2010 commenced 01 May 2011 and has been incorporated into the BCA (2011) to ensure that access provisions for people with disabilities more fully meet the intent of the DDA.

 BCA

 The BCA (2010) D3 - Access for People with Disabilities outlines the general building access requirements.
 Table D3.2 outlines the parts of the building required to be accessible that must comply with AS1428.1.
 D3.5 outlines accessible car parking requirements.
 D3.6 includes specification for identification of accessible facilities, services and features.
 D3.8 outlines the requirements for tactile ground surface indicators.
 E3.6 outlines the requirements for passenger lifts.
 F2.4 outlines the requirements for unisex accessible sanitary facilities designed to meet the requirements of AS1428.1.